tjmahr/subtitlefreq/README.md

 library(tidyverse)
 data_raw <- targets::tar_read(data_raw_corpus)
 data_raw
-#> # A tibble: 6,043,188 × 2
+#> # A tibble: 6,043,188 × 3
-#>    line                                                                    batch
+#>    index batch line
-#>    <chr>                                                                   <int>
+#>    <int> <int> <chr>
-#>  1 "***Tony?
-Hey, Tony, where you going? "                                     1
+#>  1     1     1 "***Tony?
+Hey, Tony, where you going? "
-#>  2 "That place goes on the market today. "                                     1
+#>  2     2     1 "That place goes on the market today. "
-#>  3 "I couldn't call myself his friend if I weren't willing to do the same…     1
+#>  3     3     1 "I couldn't call myself his friend if I weren't willing to do th…
-#>  4 "You don't want to run a wedding magazine for a company that is fallin…     1
+#>  4     4     1 "You don't want to run a wedding magazine for a company that is …
-#>  5 "Well, I guess the only thing left for us to do  is to wire Marcie and…     1
+#>  5     5     1 "Well, I guess the only thing left for us to do  is to wire Marc…
-#>  6 "I, like, dumped her, like, 20 years ago.
+#>  6     6     1 "I, like, dumped her, like, 20 years ago.
 So?
-So, I don't think I eve…     1
+So, I don't think…
-#>  7 "Otis Day &amp; The Knights - Shout!  guys escaping from Sandi's house"     1
+#>  7     7     1 "Otis Day &amp; The Knights - Shout!  guys escaping from Sandi's…
-#>  8 "I'm gonna call it Serendipity.
+#>  8     8     1 "I'm gonna call it Serendipity.
 What does that mean?
-I don't know.
-A…     1
+I don't kn…
-#>  9 "What on earth is wrong with you, besides the obvious lack of fashion …     1
+#>  9     9     1 "What on earth is wrong with you, besides the obvious lack of fa…
-#> 10 "Where would you go ? "                                                     1
+#> 10    10     1 "Where would you go ? "
 #> # … with 6,043,178 more rows
 ```